glpi-project/docdev/source/coding_standards/php.rst

       //[...]
    }

-Some other informations way be added; if the function requires it.
+Some other information may be added if the function requires it.

 Refer to the `PHPDocumentor website <https://phpdoc.org/docs/latest>`_ to get more informations on documentation.